huohuoren4/docs/python/pytest/further_topics/historical_note.md

 The old syntax is planned to be removed in pytest-4.0.

-## @pytest.mark.parametrize argument names as a tuple
+## `@pytest.mark.parametrize` argument names as a tuple {#pytest-mark-parametrize-argument-names-as-a-tuple}

 In versions prior to 2.4 one needed to specify the argument names as a tuple.
 This remains valid but the simpler `"name1,name2,..." `comma-separated-string syntax is now advertised first because it’s easier to write and produces less line noise.

-## setup: is now an “autouse fixture”
+## setup: is now an "autouse fixture" {#setup-is-now-an-autouse-fixture}

-During development prior to the pytest-2.3 release the name `pytest.setup` was used but before the release it was renamed and moved to become part of the general fixture mechanism, namely [Autouse fixtures (fixtures you don’t have to request)](https://docs.pytest.org/en/latest/how-to/fixtures.html#autouse-fixtures)
+During development prior to the pytest-2.3 release the name `pytest.setup` was used but before the release it was renamed and moved to become part of the general fixture mechanism, namely [Autouse fixtures (fixtures you don't have to request)](/python/pytest/how_to_guides/fixture#autouse-fixtures-fixtures-you-don-t-have-to-request)

-## Conditions as strings instead of booleans
+## Conditions as strings instead of booleans {#conditions-as-strings-instead-of-booleans}

 Prior to pytest-2.4 the only way to specify skipif/xfail conditions was to use strings: